 Punching

 All courses will use the SportIdent punching system.
-For Thursday and Staturday’s events, we will be operating in beacon mode, so contactless punching will be supported, as well as standard punching.
-Standard (non-contactless) SportIdent cards (finger sticks) will be available for rent at the venue.
+For Staturday’s event, we will be operating in beacon mode, so contactless punching will be supported, as well as standard punching.
+Due to technical difficulties, there will be no contactless (air) punching.
+We got a waiver from OUSA and punching will be done by inserting the SI finger stick into the control.

 Weather